CAAREN-engineering/JCommit/README.md

 ### requireIFdescriptions.slax

-A commit script that will cause commit to fail unless eac PHY inteface that exists in the configuration has a description
+A commit script that will cause commit to fail unless each PHY interface that exists in the configuration has a description

 If the interface has multiple units, each unit requires a description (the logic here is that a with a single unit, the description of the parent PHY will suffice)